Obsessed (2009 film): Critical reception

 Critics drew close comparisons between Obsessed and Adrian Lyne's 1987 stalker thriller Fatal Attraction.
 However, two distinctions noted were that Obsessed contains no bunny boiling-like incidents, and that Derek and Lisa did not actually have sexual intercourse.
 John Anderson of Variety wrote, "If Derek had actually slept with Lisa, a la Michael Douglas in Fatal Attraction, Obsessed would at least have had the spurned-woman gambit to play, however hoary."
 Peter Travers of Rolling Stone gave the film zero out of four stars, and wrote that Derek's lack of interest in Lisa allowed for no conflict in the film.
 Travers concluded, "Everything you need to know is in the trailer."
 The Daily Telegraph's Tim Robey thought that Obsessed would have been more entertaining had Lisa's character been fiercer like Alex Forrest in Fatal Attraction.
 Rickey opined that while the lack of infidelity made the film less thrilling, it "is about the sanctity of marriage rather than the shame of adultery."

 The final fight scene between Sharon and Lisa was lauded by critics.
 Marjorie Baumgarten from The Austin Chronicle stated that, despite the predictability of its plot, Obsessed caters to "the American moviegoers' appetite for a juicy catfight."
 E!
 Online's Natasha Vargas-Cooper lauded the choreography and noted the scene as the highlight of the film.
 McKiernan called it the "best knock-down, drag-out girlfight" of 2009.
-However, Alex Navarro from Screened called the fight "boring" because of the poor filming and editing of the scene.
+However, Alex Navarro from Screened called the fight "boring" because of the filming and editing of the scene.